casperghst42/idmsnippets/README.md

 - **XSLT** I for one is not a master of xslt, but it can be fun and challanging to write something in xslt.<br/>
 - (empty) **GCVs** Not everything is documented, one or two examples of what I use.
 - **SettingNamedPassword** Setting a NamedPassword from a policy.
+- **RESTpagination** Ideas on how to use pagination with the REST Driver during Subscriber queries.

 A small collection of pages which has helped me over the years: [Links](Links.md)